 Diversity in Psychology and Neuroscience

-Our Departmental Diversity and Equity Leadership Committee is made up of faculty, postdoctoral fellows, graduate students, and staff.
-This Diversity and Equity Leadership Committee seeks to create a welcoming, equitable, and inclusive environment that facilitates growth for all students, faculty, and staff.
-Through the collaborative efforts of faculty and student members, we are committed to supporting and promoting the safety, well-being, and success for all in our community.
-Learn more about our Diversity Committee and meet its members.
+Our Departmental Justice, Equity, Diversity, and Inclusion (JEDI) Committee is made up of faculty, postdoctoral fellows, graduate and undergraduate students, and staff.
+We seek to create a welcoming, equitable, and inclusive environment that facilitates growth for all students, faculty, and staff.
+We are committed to supporting and promoting the safety, well-being, and success for all in our community.
+Learn more about our Committee and meet its members.

 We support the University’s core values encouraging diversity and equal educational and employment opportunities throughout our community.
 These values are articulated in the UNC Non-Discrimination Policy and by the Office of Diversity and Multicultural Affairs.

 Please do not hesitate to contact us with any questions or concerns you may have.
 And follow us on twitter! @uncpsydiversity.